Art theft and looting by Russia during the invasion of Ukraine

-In occupied Melitopol, Russian troops stole a 4th century golden helmet dating to the Scythian kingdom, worth millions of dollars.
+In occupied Melitopol, Russian troops stole a 4th-century golden helmet dating to the Scythian kingdom, worth millions of dollars.
 Russian soldiers attempted to force the local museum director to reveal the location of other Scythian gold artifact which she had hidden shortly before Russian army occupied the city.
 They threatened her at gunpoint and abducted her when she refused to cooperate.
-She was interrogated and liberated.
+She was interrogated but ultimately allowed to leave Russian-held territory.

-The looting by Russia has been compared to the Nazi plunder carried out by Nazi Germany and has been called "the single biggest collective art heist since the Nazis pillaged Europe in World War II".
+The looting by Russia has been compared to the Nazi plunder carried out by Nazi Germany as well as the subsequent Soviet plunder and has been called "the single biggest collective art heist since the Nazis pillaged Europe in World War II".